Viktor Rydberg Gymnasium

 Viktor Rydberg Gymnasium (VRG) is a group of four gymnasium (upper secondary schools) in Stockholm, Sweden named after the famous Swedish author Viktor Rydberg.
 The four upper secondary schools are VRG Djursholm, VRG Odenplan, VRG Jarlaplan and VRG Sundbyberg, run by the Viktor Rydberg Schools Foundation.
 The foundation also runs three secondary schools, Viktor Rydbergs samskola Djursholm, Viktor Rydbergs skola Vasastan, and Viktor Rydbergs skola Sundbyberg.
-Members of its board of directors are currently Louise Ankarcrona, Louise Westerberg, Fredrik Palmstierna, Stefan Persson, Fanny Falkenberg, Nils Andersson, Thomas Hvid and Sofia Bendz.

 All four upper secondary schools are bilingual and about one fourth of the tuition is given in English by native speakers.
 This also means that course materials are both in Swedish and English.
-The schools have students attending from all over the greater Stockholm region, making admission highly competitive.
-VRG Odenplan has some of the highest minimum admission requirements in the country.
-Admission to its natural sciences program with natural sciences orientation is especially competitive; in 2009 all students had perfect grades, and since 2016 all students has had a score of at least 330.0 (with a national average of 228.7; out of maximum possible 340.0) translated from their grades from Swedish primary school, due to high application rates.

 History

 The first Viktor Rydberg gymnasium was established in 1994, soon after the 1992 "Free School Reform".
 The reform enabled private actors to run publicly funded schools, in a way similar to charter schools.
 Such a free school was started by the two parents Louise Westerberg and Louise Andersson in the halls of Djursholm samskola's eastern wing.
 After three years the number of applicants had risen so drastically that a new school was started at Odenplan in central Stockholm.
 In its first year, a large number of students and 580 teachers applied to the school.
 In 2003, a new school was started at Jarlaplan in order to provide an option for students who wanted to pursue artistic activities more fully.